 Camp Timbercrest Camp check-in (Sunday of your daughter's camp week) begins at 1 p.m. sharp and ends at 3 p.m.
 This is a very busy time and we ask for your patience.
 We check each and every camper in individually and this takes time.
-Plan on spending some time in your vehicle as we go through the check in process.
+Plan on spending some time standing in line outside of the Dining Hall or in the parking lot prior to camp doors opening.